01 of 06

 Give Your Plants Room to Breathe

-I'm as guilty as anyone of trying to squeeze in as many plants as will fit in any given space (and then some).
+We've all been guilty of trying to squeeze in as many plants as will fit in any given space (and then some).
 This will give you a temporary sense of abundance, but can easily lead to trouble in the long run.

 03 of 06